Diego González (footballer, born 1997)

-Diego Alexis González Miranda (born 21 February 1997) is a Uruguayan footballer who plays as a forward for Chilean club Unión San Felipe.
+Diego Alexis González Miranda (born 21 February 1997) is a Uruguayan footballer who plays as a forward for Chilean club San Luis de Quillota.

 Career

 Born in Paso de los Toros, Uruguay, González started his career with Juventud de Las Piedras and made his senior debut at the age of 18.
 He stayed with them until 2019.

 From 2019 to 2022, González played in his homeland for Cerrito, Tacuarembó, Atenas de San Carlos, Rocha, Villa Española and Rampla Juniors.

 In 2023, González moved to Argentina and joined Almagro.
 In the second half of the same year, he returned to Uruguay to play for La Luz FC.

 In 2024, González moved abroad again and signed with Chilean club Deportes Santa Cruz.
 The next season, he switched to Unión San Felipe.

+González joined San Luis de Quillota for the 2026 season.